Jaristilde/levelup-money/README.md

 # Step 2: Navigate to the project directory.
 cd <YOUR_PROJECT_NAME>

+# Step 3: Set up environment variables (CRITICAL!)
+cp .env.example .env
+# Edit .env with your actual API keys (DO NOT COMMIT THIS FILE!)

-# Step 3: Install the necessary dependencies.
+# Step 4: Install the necessary dependencies.
 npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```

+⚠️ **IMPORTANT**: After copying `.env.example` to `.env`, you MUST replace all placeholder values with your actual credentials.
+Never commit the `.env` file!

 **Edit a file directly in GitHub**